loong218-toast/Midi_Harmony_Transfer/README.md

 # Midi Harmony Transfer
  Midi Harmony Transfer program with custom machine learning algorithm. <br/>

- This web app is not hosted yet, but this is the [preview](https://loong218-toast.github.io/Midi_Harmony_Transfer/).
+ This web app is not properly hosted yet, but this is the [preview](https://loong218-toast.github.io/Midi_Harmony_Transfer/).

 # Results